dranidis/go-skat/backlog.md

 # GRAND vs SUIT after Bidding
 	Prefer a solid SUIT against a mmm GRAND if bid allows it

+# DISCARD
+	It is best to discard a doubleton than a singleton and another card.

 -------------------------------------------------------------------------
 # DONE: